soda-research/vitrage/doc/source/add-new-datasource.rst

     put it under 'vitrage.datasources', For example:
     vitrage.datasource.cinder.volume.
- 2. Under your datasource package, have both your datasources' driver class your datasources' transformer class.
+ 2. Under your datasource package, have both your datasources' driver class and your datasources' transformer class.
 See below for details on those classes.
  3. Under your datasources' package __init__.py you must import cfg from oslo_config and declare a list named OPTS.
 Under OPTS, you can define